-Lisbon was hot and Carlos took us through the scenic route.
-At least that’s what he calls it.
+Lisbon was hot and Carlos took us through the scenic route – at least that’s what he called it.
 We just think he’s rubbish at directions.
 But the shouting, gesticulations and arguments with other drivers had worked up an appetite and with the new faces on board, we aimed the van at the next stop – dinner.

 The heat lasted through the night and we awoke to glorious sunshine.
 The omens were good.
 Today would be a long day heading east out of Lisbon and through the stunningly beautiful Alentejo.

 It’s May and the Alentejo is in full bloom.
 Miles upon miles of flowering pastureland in glorious technicolor.
 The rolling hills of the Alentejo make for easy cycling and although there are climbs, we designed our route to avoid anything too taxing on the first day.
 We stopped for lunch under some olive trees and picked our way through an assortment of cured meats, quails eggs, goats cheese, omelette and cake.